catalyst-cooperative/open-energy-data-for-all/episodes/data-validation.md

 1
 ```

-We can also print out an expression value in to check that something behaves the way we expect:
+We can also print out an expression value to check that something behaves the way we expect:

 ```
 (Pdb) x+1